sdhutchins/gbs-guide/docs/birmingham.md

 - [**TrimTab Brewing Company**](https://www.trimtabbrewing.com/): Known for its creative small-batch brews and unique flavor profiles, TrimTab is a favorite for those looking to try something new.
 - [**Cahaba Brewing Company**](https://cahababrewing.com/): With a large taproom and a wide range of beers, Cahaba Brewing is perfect for gatherings.
 Their American Blonde Ale and Oka Uba IPA are among the local favorites.
 - [**Avondale Brewing Company**](https://avondalebrewing.com/): Located in the trendy Avondale district, this brewery offers a laid-back atmosphere with a large outdoor space.
 It's great for watching football and other sports and often has concerts.
 - [**Back Forty Beer Company - Birmingham**](https://www.backfortybeer.com/): Originally from Gadsden, Back Forty opened a Birmingham location with a full-service restaurant.
-It has the best burger in Birmingham.
+It has arguably the best burger in Birmingham.
-- [**Birmingham District Brewing Company**](https://birminghambrewery.com/): Located in The Battery development, Birmingham District focuses on small-batch, high-quality craft beers like their seasonal IPAs and Saisons.
 - [**Monday Night Social Club**](https://mondaynightbrewing.com/birmingham/): The Birmingham location of this Atlanta-based brewery, Monday Night Social Club offers their popular IPAs and stouts in a fun, social environment.
 - [**Hop City Craft Beer & Wine**](https://hopcitybeer.com/birmingham/): A specialty store for craft beer and wine enthusiasts, Hop City offers a large selection of local and international beers, as well as a variety of wines and homebrew supplies.